 Belly: A fatty, but the tender cut of meat, the belly is delicious when slow-roasted.
 It’s also used to make streaky bacon.
 Pork belly is high in fat, which makes it a tasty and versatile cut.
 It can be cooked slowly at a low temperature for soft meat that melts in the mouth, or sliced and crisped in a hot pan.

 Loin: Pork loin is a classic roasting joint, delicious as part of a traditional Sunday roast with apple sauce.
-The loin can either be cooked in one piece with the bone or deboned, stuffed, and rolled up to make an exceptionally juicy roast.
+Pork loin chops are sliced and ideal for cooking on a braai.